 What is the Paycheck Protection Program Flexibility Act?

-If you have a Paycheck Protection Program loan, you may be wondering what you need to do to have the loan forgiven.
-On June 5, 2020 the Paycheck Protection Program Flexibility Act (PPPFA) was signed into law.
-The PPPFA makes it easier for small business owners to obtain loan forgiveness by relaxing the original PPP rules.
+Well on June 5, 2020, the Paycheck Protection Program Flexibility Act (PPPFA) was signed into law.
+This means the PPPFA makes it easier for small business owners to obtain loan forgiveness by relaxing the original PPP rules.

-Forgiveness Time Period
+PPP Forgiveness Time Period

 Originally, business owners had only 8 weeks to use the loan funds and obtain forgiveness.
-The PPPFA extended the forgiveness period from 8 weeks to 24 weeks after loan origination.
+However, the PPPFA extends the forgiveness period from 8 weeks to 24 weeks after loan origination.

-The primary goal of the Paycheck Protection Program is to help small business owners continue to pay their employees.
-For the loan to be forgiven, business owners were originally required to spend at least 75% of PPP funds they receive on payroll-related expenses.
-Many business owners were unhappy with this requirement.
+The primary goal of the Paycheck Protection Program is to help small business owners continue to pay employees.
+For the loan to be forgiven, you were originally required to spend at least 75% of PPP funds on payroll-related expenses.
+However, many small business owners were unhappy with this requirement.

 Rehiring Deadline and Requirements